top of page

 Hardware

-The aiming system consists of a linear actuator for vertical movement and a servo motor for rotational / horizontal movement.
-An inertial measurement unit ( IMU ) is connected to a baseball cap for the client to wear and control the launch angle and direction of the ball by moving his head.
-Microlight switches are used to control the firing / reloading procedures.
+The current version of the aiming system consists of a linear actuator for vertical movement and a servo motor for rotational/horizontal movement.
+An inertial measurement unit (IMU) is connected to a baseball cap for the client to control the launch angle of the baseball by moving his head.
+Microlight switches are used to control the firing/reloading procedures.

 Electronics

 The machine uses an Arduino Mega to process input from the IMU and microlight switches to aim, launch, and reload the baseballs.
 Motor drivers are used to control the movement of the linear actuator and servo motor.
-The machine is capable of launching baseballs up to 70 mph, so the Phase 3 team is looking to implement adaptive speed control in the spring.
+The Zooka ZS740 is capable of launching baseballs up to 70 mph, so the Phase 3 team looked to implement adaptive speed control.

 bottom of page